NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Quick Shot.md

 **Prerequisites** Archer Dedication
 * * *
-You draw your bow or crossbow and attack with the same action.
+You draw your bow and attack with the same action.
 You [[Actions/Interact|Interact]] to draw a weapon from the bow or crossbow weapon group that is loaded or has reload 0, then Strike with that weapon.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*